-- Exhibitors may show up to 5 goats, with a maximum of 1 goat in the market class. - · No studded collars or choke chains may be used. - · Show Ring Dress Code for Goats: White Shirt and Black Pants - ALL goats must be identified with a USDA or MDARD approved scrapie tag, micro-chip, or legible tattoos.
+- Exhibitors may show up to 5 goats, with a maximum of 1 goat in the market class. - · No studded collars or choke chains may be used. - Show Ring Dress Code for Goats: White Shirt and Black Pants or Western attire may be worn for meat goat showing and judging. - ALL goats must be identified with a USDA or MDARD approved scrapie tag, micro-chip, or legible tattoos.
 If micro-chipped exhibitor must provide electronic reader.